chcokr/js-build/README.md

 All files with the extension `.js` or `.jsx` in this directory are checked for compilation and are linted.

+## Stuff gets added the beginning of the entry file

+Across projects, there are some common things like polyfills that have to be present in the beginning of an entry file.
+A good example is `require('babel/polyfill');`.
+CJB takes care of this repetitiveness by creating a temporary file, copying over the content of the specified entry file, adding the following stuff at the beginning of the temporary file, and running webpack from the temporary file.
+This file is automatically deleted when webpack is done running.

+- If `webpackConfig.output.libraryTarget` is defined, nothing significant will be added.
+- Assume `webpackConfig.output.libraryTarget` is undefined from here on.
+- If the entry point's `target` is `"web"`, `require('chcokr-js-build/dist/polyfill-web')` is added, which takes care of `require('babel/polyfill')`.
+- If the entry point's `target` is `"node"`, `require('chcokr-js-build/dist/polyfill-node')` is added, which takes care of `require('babel/polyfill')` and `require('source-map-support').install()`.

 ## List of `webpackConfigs` manipulations

 ### `devtool`